JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 This license continues even if you stop using the App, but terminates when you delete your content or account (except for content shared or reposted by other users).

 ### 5.3 Our Content
-All content provided by Nect, including but not limited to text, graphics, logos, software, and functionality, is owned by WalkerDev and protected by copyright, trademark, and other intellectual property laws.
+All content provided by Nect, including but not limited to text, graphics, logos, software, and functionality, is owned by WalkerTech and protected by copyright, trademark, and other intellectual property laws.

 ## 6. Content Moderation